Interviews with Leopold Stokowski

 England or the United States (Stokowski became a naturalized US citizen in 1914),

-this adoption of a new accent is striking.
-It has also irritated some people
+this adoption of a new mid-European accent is striking.
+It has also irritated

-over the years, and has been used to support criticism of Stokowski.
+some people over the years, and has been used by his critics to dismiss Stokowski

-His development of this method of speaking seems, from contemporary accounts, to
+Stokowski's development of this method of speaking seems, from contemporary accounts,

 Philadelphia.
 Some persons have speculated that this adaptation of speech

 was similar to adoption by American artists of foreign-sounding names at a time